Cape hospitals take different stands on elective surgeries

 Sign up for our newsletter about the coronavirus (COVID-19)

 Moving forward, Southeast said all surgical and procedural patients will be tested for COVID-19 before their scheduled procedures to reduce the risk of spreading the coronavirus.
-Southeast patients requiring a hospital stay for their procedure will also be permitted to have a support person with them during the duration of their stay who will also be screened prior to the patient's scheduled surgery.
+Southeast patients requiring a hospital stay for their procedure will also be permitted to have a support person with them during the duration of their stay who will also be screened prior to the patients scheduled surgery.

-In an interview last week with the Southeast Missourian, Missouri Hospital Association spokesman Dave Dillon said elective surgeries and procedures are "fairly lucrative components of hospital business" and canceling them during the coronavirus outbreak was costing Missouri hospitals millions of dollars a day.
+In an interview last week with the Southeast Missourian, Missouri Hospital Association spokesman Dave Dillon said elective surgeries and procedures are fairly lucrative components of hospital business and canceling them during the coronavirus outbreak was costing Missouri hospitals millions of dollars a day.

 Do you crave business news?
 Check out B Magazine, and the B Magazine email newsletter.
-Check it out at semissourian.com/newsletters to find out more.
+Check it out at www.semissourian.com/newsletters to find out more.

 More to explore